isc-projects/kea/doc/guide/dhcp6-srv.rst

    mandatory switch.

--  ``-d`` - specifies whether the server logging should be switched to verbose mode.
-In verbose mode, the logging severity and debuglevel specified in the configuration file are ignored and "debug" severity and the maximum debuglevel (99) are assumed.
+-  ``-d`` - specifies whether the server logging should be switched to debug/verbose mode.
+In verbose mode, the logging severity and debuglevel specified in the configuration file are ignored; "debug" severity and the maximum debuglevel (99) are assumed.
 The flag is convenient for temporarily switching the server into maximum verbosity, e.g. when debugging.